ds5110/faces/logreg.md

 If you really wanted recall scores to be even better, the "13 feature" model with the normalized & rotated coordinate data appears to be better than the just normalized coordinate data given the similarity in scores and great reduction of features.
 This provides good evidence that the preprocessing adjustments done to the data are worthwhile.

-In many of these instances, we did recursive/backward feature selection to select the best (and minimum) number of features.
+In many of these instances, we did recursive feature selection to select the best (and minimum) number of features.
 Espeically in the cases where we are using 66+ features, we found that using feature selection greatly improved both the accuracy and recall scores of our model.
 This is likely due to logistic regression preforming better with minimal colinearity.

 One feature (`['boxratio']`), downsampling:
 * Accuracy score: 0.88